nordlow/compiler-benchmark/README.md

 ## Conclusions (from sample run shown below)

-TCC's build speed is varstly superior because of its single-pass code-generation architecture.
-This is possible because parsing C code doesn’t have to deal with forward declarations and thereby limiting the parsing (and memory allocation) and machine code generation scope to a single function.
+The Tiny C Compiler (TCC) (tcc) is by a large margin the fastest compiler in build speed, followed by the C compiler Cuik and D's dmd.
+TCC's vastly superior build speed stems from its single-pass code-generation architecture: because C relies on explicit forward declarations, the compiler does not need multi-pass symbol resolution, effectively limiting AST parsing, memory allocation, and code generation scope to a single function at a time.

-The Tiny C compiler (TCC) (`tcc`) is by a large margin, the fastest, secondly closely followed by the C compiler Cuik, and thirdly D's `dmd`.

 In non-generic checking, `dmd` (3.0x), `gcc` (5.7x), and `clang++` (10.4x) are among the fastest compiled languages relative to TCC.
 When